mpresinal/truelogicsoftware-challenge/README.md

 How to run the project
 ------------------------

-First create the kafka topic with the following command:
+Create the kafka topic with the following command:
 ```
 kafka-topics.sh --create --topic players --bootstrap-server localhost:9092
 ```